cardosorapha/academicpages/_pages/cv.md

 Experience
 ======

+**2024-Present: CI Inovador - Analog and Mixed Signal**
+  * Universidade Federal do Rio Grande do Sul
+  * National initiative to train chip designers
+  * Final project: #IN PREPARATION#

 **2022-2023: Lyon Optics Student Chapter**
   * Ecole Centrale de Lyon
   * President of a student chapter of PhD students in photonics in Lyon